Three easy home baking recipes using Lemons

 - Once the muffins are cooked, remove from the oven and let stand for 4-5 minutes before brushing with the glaze.

-This recipe is a very basic adaption of a recipe from Edmonds Microwave Cookery Book.
+Another favourite from our list of recipes using lemons, this one is a basic adaption of a recipe from Edmonds Microwave Cookery Book.
 It is so easy and quick, and tastes great, as the lemon icing sinks through to the oaty base.

 - 100 grams butter